Skip to Content

 Overview

-Jitterbit's Harmony Listening Service is an application service that runs on a Private Agent and is consumed by certain Cloud Studio connectors that have listening capabilities.
+The Jitterbit Listening Service is Jitterbit's application service that runs on a private agent and is consumed by certain Integration Studio connectors that have listening capabilities.
 The listening service provides asynchronous event handling for operations deployed on the agent.

 Prerequisites